 With around 75 locations in 22 countries (colored darker here), the M+M group is one of the leading providers of technical software and digitization.
-Geographically, the D/A/CH region and Europe dominate sales, but in 2023 a noticeable EUR 26.5 mln or 8.2% were achieved globally, as M+M's self-developed CAM/BIM software is sold to over 70 countries.
+Geographically, the D/A/CH region and Europe dominate sales, but in 2024 a noticeable EUR 29.3 mln or 9.0% were achieved globally, as M+M's self-developed CAM and BIM/Engineering Software is sold to over 70 countries.